Val Wilmer: Other documentation and archival projects

-In addition, Wilmer has consistently over the years written biographical articles on Black British musicians from the 1940s and 1950s and about photography.
-She was a member of the advisory board for The New Grove Dictionary of Jazz (2nd edition), edited by Barry Kernfeld, and the author of 63 entries.
-Wilmer provided the foreword to John Gray's Fire Music: A Bibliography of the New Jazz, 1959-1990.
+Wilmer has written biographical articles on Black British musicians from the 1940s and 1950s, and articles about photography.
+She was a member of the advisory board for The New Grove Dictionary of Jazz (2nd edition, 2002), edited by Barry Kernfeld, and the author of 63 entries.
+Wilmer provided the foreword to John Gray's Fire Music: A Bibliography of the New Jazz, 1959–1990.
 She has written more than 35 articles for the Oxford Dictionary of National Biography.
 The British Library Sound Archive contains 35 of Wilmer's interviews with black British musicians and women musicians in its Oral History of Jazz in Britain.

 Wilmer has amassed a collection of historic photos of black people in Britain, some of which have been on public display (including in Autograph ABP's 2014 exhibition Black Chronicles II at Rivington Place), and she is working on a project to research the lives of black British musicians, which she has been documenting for many years.

 Photography

 Wilmer is as important a photographer as she is a writer, having worked with hundreds of singers, jazz musicians and writers, and she has taken noted photographs of artists such as Langston Hughes, Louis Armstrong, John Coltrane, and Duke Ellington.
 Her photographs were exhibited at the Victoria and Albert Museum (V&A) in the 1973 exhibition Jazz Seen: The Face of Black Music, and form part of the V&A's photographic collection.
 Her photographs are also held in the National Portrait Gallery collection.

 She has written about photography and interviewed practitioners including Eve Arnold, Anthony Barboza, Roy DeCarava, Terry Cryer, Milt Hinton, John Hopkins, Danny Lyon, Raissa Page (of Greenham Common fame), Coreen Simpson, Beuford Smith and James Van Der Zee.
 In the 1980s, Wilmer compiled and edited the "Evidence" issue of Ten.8 magazine devoted to the work of African-American photographers.
 Wilmer's work has often been used in conjunction with music albums, as in the digipak booklet for Honest Jon's London is the Place for Me no. 4 CD, which includes photographs by her that "are full of warmth and immediacy".

-With Maggie Murray, Wilmer founded Format, the first all-women photographers' agency in Britain, in 1983.Hopkinson, Amanda, "Raissa Page obituary", The Guardian, 21 September 2011.
+With Maggie Murray, Wilmer founded Format, the first all-women photographers' agency in Britain, in 1983.